PhysiCell-Tools/python-loader/man/TUTORIAL_python3_timestep.md

 ## Mesh Data Related Functions

-For data analysis, the functions realted to the mesh are most probably the least one you have to deal with.
+For data analysis, the functions related to the mesh are most probably the least one you have to deal with.
-However, these functions are very usefull for tool developers. \
+However, these functions are very useful for tool developers. \
-Lets have a look these functions anyway!
+Let's have a look at these functions anyway!

 #### Mesh and voxel spacing

 It is common, but not necessary, that the voxel's width, height, and depth is the same.
-In fact, in this test dataset you will find that this is not the case.
+In fact, in this test dataset, you will find that this is not the case.
-In the related `PhysiCell_settings.xml` file the voxel was specified as 30[nm] high, 20[nm] wide, and 10[nm] deep.
+In the related `PhysiCell_settings.xml` file, the voxel was specified as 30[nm] high, 20[nm] wide, and 10[nm] deep.

 Retrieving voxel and mesh spacing from the loaded time step, you will notice that voxel and mesh spacing values differ.
 This is because this data set is from a 2D simulation.
 For that reason, the mesh depth is set to 1.\